 Git Extensions, Git CLI, GitHub Desktop, GitKraken, SourceTree, Sublime Merge, and many others are all UI software applications that help with the visualization of and/or interactions with the tool.

-Each of these implementations has its pros and cons, so use what’s best for you and your team.
+Each implementation has its pros and cons, so use what’s best for you and your team.

 2. Implement what works best for you and your work.